 Creational Patterns

-Creational patterns provide a way to create objects.
+Creational patterns deal with different aspects of object creation.
 While creating an object, these patterns are used to wrap the instantiation process of that new object.

 Here are some criteria for creation patterns: